owen-od/Filmophile/README.md

 The below project image gives an example of the UI of the project.
 The application is also fully responsive and should work on all devices.

 ![Project Image](/public/assets/projectImage.png)

+## Test User

+To test member features of the application without creating an account the below user details may be used:

+- Email: homer@simpson.com
+- Password: secretpassword

 ## References